Ovuezienye/Randomised-Playlist/README.md

 # Randomised-Playlist
-60 minute playlist that shuffles songs
+60 minute playlist that shuffles songs, coded using C language.